-- 3.2 The planting along the eastern boundary has been removed by the applicant in preparation to install a dropped kerb.
-The removal of the planting is contrary to condition 4; and the applicant retrospectively seeks planning permission to vary condition 4 of P/07/0742/FP to regularise the removal of the planting, and to enable the creation of a vehicular access from Old Street into the front garden of the property. - 3.3 In 2012, an application was refused by this Council to vary the condition to allow the creation of a pedestrian/disabled access through the front boundary from Old Street.
-A similar application to that was also refused and a subsequent appeal dismissed in 2008.
+- 3.2 The breach of the above planning condition was first brought to the attention of the Council when the planting along the eastern boundary was removed by the applicant in preparation to install a dropped kerb.
+The removal of the planting is contrary to condition 4; and the applicant retrospectively seeks planning permission to vary condition 4 of P/07/0742/FP to regularise the removal of the planting, and to enable the creation of a vehicular access from Old Street into the front garden of the property. - 3.3 The applicant has approval from Hampshire County Council Highways for the installation of 2 transitional and 9 dropped kerbs at the application property, which was issued on 31 May 2023.
+However, no planning permission was obtained. - 3.4 Since the matter was brought before the Planning Committee in December 2023, the applicant has amended the plans to reduce the proposed off-road parking at the front of the property from three spaces to two with the parking spaces and access moving further towards the northern boundary of the property.
+Some replacement planting has been proposed along the southern end of the site frontage consisting of two yew hedges set back from the highway.